- Document checklist to apply for the Spouse visa UK

 In addition, applicants are required to have their biometric information registered and may need to pass a medical test to prove that they do not have Tuberculosis (TB).
-However, this depends on the foreign spouse’s country of residence.
+However, this depends on immigration rules in the foreign spouse’s country of residence.

 Get in touch with our Birmingham immigration lawyers on 0121 667 6530 to speak to our client care team.
 Our dedicated team of immigration lawyers in Birmingham are here to help you and can ensure you meet all the requirements before you submit your application.

 The UK Spouse Visa Minimum Income Requirement